qase-tms/qase-javascript/README.md

 Monorepo with [Qase TestOps](https://qase.io) reporters for JavaScript testing frameworks.

-For all of our reporters, there is the old and reliable v1 series and the new and experimental v2 series.
+For all of our reporters, there are two versions:

+* The latest v2 series, either already released or in beta stage.
+* The v1 series, stable and receiving only bugfixes.

 If you're just starting, pick v2.
+If your project is using a v1 reporter, check out the reporter's readme for the migration guide.

 | Name                          | Package name               | v1 series                                                                                  | v2 series                                                                                            |
 |:------------------------------|:---------------------------|:-------------------------------------------------------------------------------------------|:-----------------------------------------------------------------------------------------------------|